Clinical & Counseling Psychology

 Online Clinical & Counseling Psychology Programs

-In 2018-2019, 749 schools offered a clinical psychology program of some type.
+In the 2018-2019 academic year, 749 schools offered some type of clinical, counseling and applied psychology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|